 Can I work while I'm in ETEP?

-The only option in which a job is possible is the 13-month one.
-The 13-month option is compatible an an ed. tech. position.
+The only option in which a job is possible is the 2-year one.
+The 2-year option is compatible an an ed. tech. position.
 If the job is non-education related, then the work schedule needs to be part-time and flexible enough to accommodate an internship.
 The 9-month option is an intensive, full-time one, and there is little or no time for outside work.

 How do I register for classes?